imixs/imixs-docker/backup/README.md

  * backup_init.sh - initializes the backup service via cron
  * backup.sh - the backup script
  * restore.sh - the restore script
+ * backup_get.sh - to get a file form the remote backup space

 The scripts can be called manually: